abrarshah-12/News_Crawler/README.md

 1.  **Web Scraping:** Extracts relevant article links and content from specified websites.
 2.  **Content Cleaning:** Cleans the raw text by removing irrelevant information, links, and formatting.
 3.  **Content Rewriting:** Uses large language models (LLMs) to rewrite the articles in a specific style.
-4.  **PDF Generation:** Generates a formatted PDF document containing the rewritten articles, complete with a title page and page numbers.
+4.  **PDF Generation:** Generates a formatted PDF document containing the rewritten articles, complete with a title page, paragraphs and page numbers.
 5.  **Subscription:** Provides a web interface where users can provide their emails to receive a daily report.
+6. **Email Delivery:** Uses python `smtplib` to deliver personalized emails to the subscribers.

 ## Project Structure

 The project is structured into several modules:

+*   `api/`:
+    *   `main.py`: FastAPI app for handling user subscriptions (to be deployed on Vercel).
-*   `main.py`: The entry point of the application, which orchestrates the entire process, and sends the emails to the subscribers.
+*   `main.py`: The core logic of the application that scrapes, cleans, rewrites, generates PDF, and sends emails to subscribers.
+This code will be deployed separately in cloud functions or any other scheduling service.
-*   `config.py`: Configuration file that contains file paths, API keys, source urls, database connection and email settings.
+*   `config.py`: Configuration file that contains file paths, API keys, source URLs, database connection, and email settings.
-*   `web_app.py`: FastAPI app for handling user subscriptions.
 *   `utils/`:
     *   `logger.py`: Handles logging to the console and a log file.
     *   `errors.py`: Defines custom exceptions used in the project.